Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/hard-drives.md

 # Hard disks

 This manual and setup is meant for hard drives with a IDE and SATA interface.
-It can also be used for external hard drives, but then you need to remove the enclosure of the hard disk.
-The IDE or SATA interface is much faster then the USB.
+It can also be used for USB external hard drives, but then the enclosure of the hard disk should be removed.
+The IDE or SATA interface is much faster then USB.

 This setup can't be used for M2.SATA disks.

 ## Hardware

-There are two possible setups: only using a write blocker/bride or using a docking station and a write blocker
+There are two possible setups: only using a write blocker/bridge or using a docking station and a write blocker.

 ### Setup #1 - only using a write blocker/bridge